 * Click here for rating key

-Long Provincial Vietnamese Restaurant Restaurant Review: This always-busy spot offers an original, sophisticated spin on Vietnamese food right in the middle of Seattle's downtown core.
-Although masked by an unassuming façade, the restaurant's interior has high ceilings and earth-toned walls, much like its sibling, Tamarind Tree in the International District, which creates a tranquil ambience but still with a hip vibe.
+Long Provincial Vietnamese Restaurant Restaurant Review: Smack dab in the middle of downtown Seattle, this always-busy spot offers an original, sophisticated spin on Vietnamese food at just the right price.
+Although masked by an unassuming façade, the restaurant's interior has high ceilings and earth-toned walls, much like its sibling, Tamarind Tree in the International District.
+The result is a tranquil ambience underscored with a hip vibe.
 Portions are generous, dishes are attractively presented, and ingredients are always fresh.
-Choose from the house specials such as the tender crêpes that are a cross between an omelet and a pastry brimming with shrimp, bean sprouts and vegetables, ready to top with Asian basil and wrap inside lettuce leaves.
-Or enjoy the exotic soft-shell crab/banana-blossom salad.
-There's also a salad roll stuffed with shrimp and/or pork and fresh herbs, a turmeric-coconut rice cake, and lily blossom-steamed halibut.
-Try the tempting grilled banana cake or roasted coconut ice cream for dessert.
-For a light dinner, order grilled pork rolls and satays at happy hour.
+Choose from the house specials such as the tender crêpes that are a cross between an omelet and a crệpe brimming with shrimp, bean sprouts and vegetables, ready to wrap inside lettuce leaves and top with Asian basil leaves.
+A salad roll stuffed with shrimp and/or pork and fresh herbs; a turmeric-coconut rice cake; and lily blossom-steamed halibut are also available.
+For dessert, order the tempting grilled banana cake or roasted coconut ice cream.
+If a light dinner is your goal, go for grilled pork rolls and satays at happy hour.
 A full bar provides a range of libations.